Suzuki Suzulight: Suzulight SF series

-The introduction of the Suzulight SF series also dovetailed nicely with the "People's Car Program" recently announced by Japan's Ministry of International Trade and Industry (MITI), which established a goal for the Japanese auto industry of producing "a four-seater with a top speed of 100 km/h, priced at ¥150,000," in order to speed up motorization of the country.
+The introduction of the Suzulight SF series also dovetailed with the "People's Car Program" which had been recently announced by Japan's Ministry of International Trade and Industry (MITI).
+This established a goal for the Japanese auto industry of producing "a four-seater with a top speed of 100 km/h, priced at ¥150,000," in order to speed up the motorization of the country.

 When it first went on sale, in October 1955, three body styles were listed as being on offer: